Ari193-dev/F-plus/README.md

 # F+

-This DSL is made in C and is stack based.
-If you choose the open source version you must have GCC to compile it and you will be able to see all the code.
-If you choose the compiled version you can use the Windows executable (x86-64) to run the programs made on this DSL.
-Example of use:
-1,15,
-1,16,
-3,
-8,
-1,17,
-4,
-8,
-9
+This is the first version of F+.
+You chose the open source version, so you need GCC to compile it.